-- a.
-Open scoring will be used during the regular season, regional competition and the national championship. - b.
-Judges are to sit apart. - c.
+- c.
 All scores will be flashed and rotated, but only the average score will be raised and rotated. - d.
 Both the Start Value and the score will be flashed simultaneously.

-First, judge shall give final score to flasher.
+First judge shall give final score to flasher.
 Judges shall then simultaneously flash his/her Start Value while final scores and average score are being displayed.